Codeprey/codeprey.github.io/README.md

 # Transient hunter.

-I just got my PhD in astronomy at the University of Science and Technology of China (USTC).
+I just obtained my PhD degree in astronomy at the University of Science and Technology of China (USTC).

 I am joining Laboratoire AstroParticle et Cosmologie (APC) at Paris as a postdoctoral researcher.